Thierry-Dumont/BenchmarksPythonJuliaAndCo/Weno/README.md

 for hyperbolic conservation laws_, which can be found [here](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19980007543.pdf).

-We compute in a 1 dimensional periodic domain.

 ### Motivation:

 This is a classical computation in hyperbolic PDEs.

 It needs to compute with large stencils, min and max functions.
-As we compute in dimension 1, the memory footprint is very low ( everything can be stored in the cache).
+As we compute in dimension 1, the memory footprint is very low ( everything can be stored in the cache), but the access patterns to arrays are not so trivial.

 One can chose between two problems: